concordion/concordion-website/_includes/integrations.md

 # Test Runners

+Concordion.NET provides the Concordion.NUnit addin to run Concordion.NET tests with any NUnit test environment.
+The Concordion.NUnit add is compatible with NUnit 2.6.4 as well as any NUnit 3.x.

 ## NUnit runners integrated in Visual Studio

 There are several ways to run Concordion.NET automated tests within Visual Studio (e.g. TestDriven.NET, ReSharper, Test Adapter, etc.).